 - the militarism of society and Trident nuclear weapons.

-- encouraging peace building and peace action, speaking out and dialogue in local communities.
+- encouraging peace building and peace action, for example, see our page on Ukraine.

 NFPB is a member of: